buildingSMART/IFC4.3.x-development/docs/properties/l/LaneMeters.md

 LaneMeters
 ==========

-Length of lanes accommodating vehicles on roll-on, roll-off vessels
+Length of lanes accommodating vehicles on roll-on, roll-off vessels.